pavlakrotka/NCC_FreqModels/README.md

-    - *NCC_FreqModels_case_study_PSP.Rmd*: This file includes the code used for illustrating the use of the methods from the paper on simulated data based on the FLAIR trial, as shown in Section 5.2.
-      It also contains the code to reproduce Figure S11, which is saved in the subfolder *figures*.
+    - *NCC_FreqModels_case_study_PSP.Rmd*: This file includes the code used for illustrating the use of the methods from the paper on simulated data based on the FLAIR trial, as shown in the supplementary material (Section D).
+It also contains the code to reproduce Figure S12, which is saved in the subfolder *figures*.

 ## NCC R-package